-- 1st place: \$2000 and a trophy - 2nd place: \$1000 and a trophy - 3rd place: \$500 and a trophy - 4th place certificate - 5th place certificate - Best Use of a Biological Reaction to Power a Car - \$1,000 Prize and Certificate: Sponsored by the Society for Biological Engineering - SAChE Safety Award Certificate: for the best application of the principles of chemical process safety to the Chem-E-Car Competition®. - Most Consistent Performance This award is based on the best average score for the two runs that the vehicle makes.
+• 1st place: \$2000 and a trophy

+• 2nd place: \$1000 and a trophy

+• 3rd place: \$500 and a trophy

+- 4th place certificate - 5th place certificate - Best Use of a Biological Reaction to Power a Car - \$1,000 Prize and Certificate: Sponsored by the Society for Biological Engineering - SAChE Safety Award Certificate: for the best application of the principles of chemical process safety to the Chem-E-Car Competition®. - Most Consistent Performance This award is based on the best average of the runs the vehicle makes.
 It has been created to recognize the team that has designed and most understands the performance of the reaction that powers the vehicle.
-Award consists of a plaque. - Spirit of the Competition This award is given to the team displaying the most team spirit as decided by a panel of judges.
-Award consists of a certificate and is awarded to 1st and 2nd place. - Most Creative Drive System Recognition is awarded to the team that has designed and installed the most creative propulsion system.
+Award consists of a certificate. - Spirit of the Competition This award is given to the team displaying the most team spirit as decided by a panel of judges.
+Award consists of a certificate and is awarded for 1st and 2nd place. - Most Creative Drive System Recognition is given to the team that has designed and installed the most creative propulsion system.
 The winner is decided by a panel of judges during the poster competition.
 Award consists of a certificate. - Golden Tire Award In 2002, Northeastern University team members created this award to recognize the team with the most creative vehicle design.
 The committee has adopted this as an annual award.
 The winning entry is decided by a ballot cast by each team entered in the competition.
-Award consists of a certificate and is awarded to 1st and 2nd place. - Best Video Video competition will be voted on by the Chem-E-Car Teams, similarly to the Golden Tire Award.
+Teams are only eligible to win if they submit a vote.
+Award consists of a certificate and is given for 1st and 2nd place. - Best Video Video competition will be voted on by the Chem-E-Car Teams, similarly to the Golden Tire Award.
 Each team can submit 1 vote and cannot vote for themselves.
-Award consists of a certificate and is awarded to 1st and 2nd place. - Chem-E-Car Poster Award 1st, 2nd, 3rd, 4th, and 5th place certificates will be awarded. - Outstanding Sportsmanship Award: This award recognizes teams who demonstrate outstanding sportsmanship and cooperation during the competition.
-Award consists of a certificate.
+Teams are only eligible to win if they submit a vote.
+Award consists of a certificate and is given for 1st and 2nd place. - Chem-E-Car Poster Award 1st, 2nd, 3rd, 4th, and 5th place certificates will be awarded.

-12. Rules Coordinators: If there is any uncertainty on an issue of safety or other judging criteria, please contact the following people first:
+- Outstanding Sportsmanship Award: This award recognizes teams who demonstrate outstanding sportsmanship and cooperation during the competition.
+Award consists of a certificate. - 13.
+Rules Coordinators: If there is any uncertainty on an issue of safety or other judging criteria, please contact the Chem-E-Car Committee.
 The decisions of the rules and safety judges are final.
 Please submit any rules questions to:

-Dr. Skip Rochefort Oregon State Univ.
-541-737-2408 skip.rochefort@oregonstate.edu Dr. Robert Ofoli Michigan State Univ.
-517-432-1575 ofoli@egr.msu.edu Dr. David Dixon SDSMT (605) 215- 9729 david.dixon@sdsmt.edu
+Dr. Skip Rochefort Dr. Robert Ofoli Dr. David Dixon Oregon State Univ.
+Michigan State Univ.
+SDSMT skip.rochefort@oregonstate.edu ofoli@egr.msu.edu david.dixon@sdsmt.edu

-Questions can also be sent to studentchapters@aiche.org .
+Questions can also be sent to studentchapters@aiche.org.